qarmin/system-info-collector/README.md

 now you can convert collected data with simple command

 ```
-system_info_collector -a convert -d /opt/system_info_collector/data.csv -p /tmp/plot.html -o
+system_info_collector convert -d /opt/system_info_collector/data.csv -p /tmp/plot.html -o
 ```

 ## CPU/Memory/Swap results

-Cpu usage is shown in range between 0 and 100%, if computer have more than 1 core, cpu usage is divided by number of cores, to get value in proper range.
+Cpu usage is shown in range between 0 and 100%, if computer has more than 1 core, cpu usage is divided by number of cores, to get value in proper range.

 Memory and swap usage are shown in MiB, with range from 0 to total memory/swap size.